This article is long… the original writer was probably paid for each word… In spite of my intent to edit it, I could not make it shorter.

 adjective

-adjective: endemic
+adjective: endemic1.

 (of a disease or condition) regularly found among particular people or in a certain area.